Martha Stice – Homeschooling Parent

 Was there anything you realize you take for granted?

-Are there any things you’ve learnt during the pandemic that you think you’ll carry forward to post pandemic?
+Are there any things you’ve learned during the pandemic that you think you’ll carry forward to post-pandemic?

 If you go back to the whole taking things for granted and then carry that forward, then I hope I don’t take it for granted the ability to meet in large groups.
 I think we missed out on the arts.
 We go on field trips to Champaign for theatre and things like that.
 So I hope we won’t take that for granted in the future.